 On reflection, most tourists that visit Galle are not really surprised at the banter.
 Galle and many attractions in the region are still under the cosh of its popularity as being run-down and a little unpopular.
 Yet Galle, especially the Galle Fort, has spent the last several decades going through a resurgent process where forlorn mansions and iconic buildings have been and are still being restored.
-The Galle city was given a facelift in the past to make it one of the most attractive cities on the island.
+Galle city was given a facelift in the recent past to make it one of the most attractive cities on the island.

-In any case, Galle, part of the southern province of Sri Lanka, is known for several amazing attractions, most of them are very important for the island’s economy.
-One important attraction of Galle is the pristine beaches with torque water, an amazing collection of natural attractions such as lagoons, diving sites, patches of forests and cultural attractions along with colonial heritage are the other key tourist attractions in Galle.
+In any case, Galle, part of the southern province of Sri Lanka, is known for many amazing tourist places, most of which are very important for the island’s economy.
+One important tourist attraction of Galle is the pristine beaches with torque water, an amazing collection of natural attractions such as lagoons, diving sites, patches of forests and cultural attractions along with colonial heritage are the other key tourist attractions in Galle.

 Must tour the Martin Wickramasinghe folk museum

 Galle has a long history connected to the veteran writer Martin Wickramasinghe.
 Martin Wickramasinghe is widely known as the father of modern Sinhalese literature.
-Most of his literal works were carried out in search of the lifestyle and cultural aspects of Sri Lankan people.
-He was very keen to explore and apply modern knowledge in social and natural science, linguistics, literature, education, the arts, philosophy, religion and comparative religion.
+Most of his literal works were carried out in search of the lifestyle and cultural aspects of the Sri Lankan people.
+He was very keen to explore and apply modern knowledge in social and natural science, linguistics, literature, education, the arts, philosophy, religion, and comparative religion.

-A visit to the martin Wickramasinghe museum is a must if you are enthusiast about foreign culture, history and lifestyle of the people.
-The museum is a large snapshot of Sri Lankan life depicted through a massive collection of items such arts and crafts, kitchen utensils, household items, farming items, fishing gears, hunting equipment, furniture and even bullock carts.
+A visit to the Martin Wickramasinghe museum is a must if you are an enthusiast of foreign culture, history, and lifestyle of the people.
+The museum is a large snapshot of Sri Lankan life depicted through a massive collection of items such as arts and crafts, kitchen utensils, household items, farming items, fishing gears, hunting equipment, furniture, and even bullock carts.

-Maritime Museum of Galle
+Things to see in Galle – The Maritime Museum of Galle

 You can also visit the maritime museum of Galle, which is located within the borders of Galle Fort, near the Wolvendaal church.
 The maritime museum showcases a large collection of artefacts discovered in the sea off southern Sri Lanka.
 Most of these artefacts were rescued from the merchant ships that perished in the sea.
-The museum itself housed within one of the oldest buildings of the fort.
+The museum itself is housed within one of the oldest buildings of the fort.
 It had been the storage complex of the Dutch East India Company, where the large stock of export products such as spices, ivory, and gems was stored before the shipment.

-There are many other interesting artefacts to see in the museum such as models of ancient ships that submerged in the sea off Galle, locally used fishing nets and fishing methods, ancient coins, and clay pots, a model of mangrove forests, boats and canoe.
+There are many other interesting artefacts to see in the museum such as models of ancient ships that submerged in the sea off Galle, locally used fishing nets and fishing methods, ancient coins, and clay pots, a model of mangrove forests, boats, and canoe.

 Must see some underwater living beings